barryclark/jekyll-now/_posts/2020-07-06-if-expressions-for-cpp-part1.md

 # Endnotes
 [^rust_void]: It can also return `()`, which is the Rust equivalent of a `void` value.
-[^cpp_uninitialized]: I have deliberately left out another option: We could try and declare a pointer to the variable without initializing it (we could default initialize variable itself) and then (re)assign to it afterwards in an `if` statement.
+[^cpp_uninitialized]: I have deliberately left out another option: We could try and declare a pointer to the variable without initializing it (or we could default initialize variable itself) and then (re)assign to it afterwards in an `if` statement.
 This, for many reasons, is a very bad solution and I will discount it completely here.